CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 2. Reference guided transcript discovery mode : Quantify known transcripts and detect novel ones.
 3. De-novo mode : Detect and assemble transcripts.

 We will be running stringtie using the option 2 that includes step 7, 8 and 9 of the workflow.
-In the first step of this process stringtie along with sample bam file and  refernce gtf file generate a gtf file corresponding to the sample.
-This gtf file have information on expression levels of transcripts, exons and other features along with any novel transcripts.
+In the first step of this process stringtie along with sample bam file and  reference gtf file generate a gtf file corresponding to the sample.
+This gtf file has information on expression levels of transcripts, exons and other features along with any novel transcripts.
 The syntax of the command is

 `stringtie -p 4 -l label -G Reference.gtf -o sample.gtf sample.bam`